insure logo

 Founded in 1905, Lincoln National sells term, universal, indexed universal and variable universal life insurance policies.

 The nation’s biggest property and casualty insurer also is a major player in the life insurance market.
-The Bloomington, Illinois, company celebrates 100 years in business this year.
+The Bloomington, Illinois, company has been in business for over a century.

-State Farm sells term and whole life policies, as well as universal, survivorship universal and joint universal life insurance policies.
+State Farm sells term and whole life policies.
+It also sells universal, survivorship universal and joint universal coverage.

 9. Aegon U.S. Holding

-Based in The Hague, Netherlands, Aegon primarily does business through Transamerica in North America, which has been in business since 1906.
+Based in The Hague, Netherlands, Aegon primarily does business through Transamerica in North America, which dates back to the turn of the 20th century.

 Transamerica sells term, index universal, whole life and final expense life insurance policies.